NickBolles/nestjs-accountsjs/readme.md

 ```

+## With Accounts Server Instance

-Alternatively you can pass the accountsjs server that you want to use to regiser:
+Alternatively you can pass the accountsjs server that you want to use to register:

 ```typescript
 AccountsJsModule.register({useServer: accountsServerInstance})
 ```

-### With a class
+## With Options Factory Class

 app.module.ts
 ```typescript